Also attached a couple of photos of unusual hill formation of the Gobi desert.

 JiaoHe Ruins - remains of an old city where two rivers met in the days gone by.

 A couple of other photos: buildings with plenty of holes.
 They are for drying raisins - this is a raisin producing region of China.
-Also, a photo of oil pumps in the desert.

 No comments: